GJMcGowan/CV/cv.md

 #### Ruby

-I have developed multiple applications in Ruby and Rails.
+During my time at Makers, I developed multiple applications in Ruby and Rails.
 My most impressive acheivements were:

-  - Igniteit - a site for crowdfunding community projects, developed on Rails
+  - [Igniteit](https://github.com/IgniteIt/ignite_it) - a site for crowdfunding community projects, developed on Rails
-  - Gymbuddy - a site to find people who go to your gym to be your buddy
+  - [Gymbuddy](https://github.com/sanjsanj/gymbuddy) - a site to find people who go to your gym to be your buddy, also developed using rails
+  - [A sinatra app?]

-- Experience
+  -

+#### Javascript

+The applications above include javascript on the front end, however I have also developed some applications solely in JS.
+I used node to run the backend in these applications:
-- Achievements
+  - [Github profiles]
-- Evidence
+  -

 #### Another Skill